USDA-SCINet/scinet-site/sn_collections/_guides/login.md

 ```

 #### Step needs to be installed on your machine.
-- If you are on a USDA controlled Windows laptop or workstation, again this will need to be performed by CEC.
-They should be aware of the process.
+- If you are on a USDA controlled Windows laptop or workstation, you can install **SmallStepsCLI** directly from the Software Center.
 - If you do need to perform the installation yourself, see: [https://smallstep.com/docs/step-cli/installation/](https://smallstep.com/docs/step-cli/installation/).
   - For windows we recommend the winget installer, we've had the best lusk with that.
 Again, please be aware that you will only be able to complete the installation yourself if you have admin rights (i.e. you will have admin rights on your home machine rather than an USDA controlled machine.)
   - For MacOS the instrcutions are more straightforward and can be done by the user without admin access.
 Please be aware that Homebrew will need to be installed first.
 There is a link to install this at the link above.